 Please remember that a small amount of your purchase through any of these links goes to us to keep the site going and continue to promote recycled products and provide recycling information.

 A huge selection of products for school including backpacks, laptop cases, notebooks, and markers is online at the Ultimate Green Store.
 There’s a Teens & Dorm section with age-appropriate school supplies and gear found there too.
-Get 10% OFF with no minimum purchase required until 10/31/2012.

 Get FREE SHIPPING on Guided Products’ “Back To School” Green School Supplies Kit.